dreamportdev/Osdev-Notes/01_Build_Process/05_Linker_Scripts.md

 Why is this useful though?
 Well we can add symbols to the linker script, and the linker will ensure any references to that symbol in our code point to the same place.
 That means we can now access info that is only known by the linker, such as where the code will be stored in memory, or how big the read-only data section in our kernel is.

 Although not useful on x86, on some embedded platforms physical RAM does not start at address 0.
-These platforms usually don't have an  equivilent to the bios/uefi.
+These platforms usually don't have an  equivalent to the bios/uefi.
 Since you would need a different linker script for each of those platforms anyway, you could also include a symbol that tells your kernel where physical ram starts, and how much of it is available, letting your code remain more generic.

 Keep reading to see how we use symbols later in the example makefile.